ASHFORD DISTRICT

 **HISTORY**

-The Farriers Arms has existed since 1606, built during the third year of Elizabeth I's reign.
+The Farriers Arms has existed since 1606, when it was built during the third year of Elizabeth I's reign.
+Imagine the crisp air filled with the scent of fresh hay and the distant sound of the mill's wheel turning, as the Forge's fires crackled, casting a warm glow against the dusk.
 The water mill behind the inn is mentioned in the Domesday Survey, compiled in 1086.
 The property started as a farm dwelling, part of the estate of Simon Tindle of Ashford.

 In 1632, while still under Tindle's ownership, the blacksmith's forge and stables were built.
-The earliest recorded blacksmith at the forge was Elias Wheeler, who occupied the property with his family until his death in 1673.
+The earliest recorded blacksmith at the forge was Elias Wheeler, who chose this trade not only for its promise of stable income but also for the legacy and sense of community it offered.
+He found purpose in crafting tools and shoes that were essential to the villagers' lives and livelihoods.
+The forge was more than a source of wealth; it was a cornerstone for the Wheeler family, a place of pride and commitment to their craft.
+Elias occupied the property with his family until his death in 1673.
 His son Thomas took over the family business.

-By 1678, Thomas Wheeler, along with his wife Anne and mother Martha, were all recorded as blacksmiths.
+By 1678, Thomas Wheeler, along with his wife Anne and mother Martha, was recorded as a blacksmith.
 In 1683, the property was owned by Richard Tindle, Simon's nephew, after Richard's passing in 1667 left no apparent heirs.
 His estate was inherited by Richard.

 In 1694, Thomas Wheeler purchased the freehold of the property from the executors of the Tindle estate.
 He passed away in 1716, leaving it to his sons James and William.
 After William's death in 1742, James became the sole owner.
 He died in 1761, bequeathing everything to his son Thomas, who continued to hold the property.

-In 1772, Thomas sold the property to Johnathan Epps, who moved to Aldington and continued his smithies business there.
+In 1772, Thomas sold the property to Johnathan Epps, who moved to Aldington and continued his smithy business there.
+The smuggling activities in Aldington added an air of danger and unrest, with goods moved secretly under the cover of night, sparking local tensions and drawing the attention of law enforcement.
 Years later, his son, Thomas Wheeler Junior, was convicted of smuggling and deported to Tasmania, alongside other members of the notorious Ransley gang.

 On April 19, 1780, John Back, likely the owner at that time, left the house to his wife in his will.
 At that point, the premises were referred to as the Blacksmith's Arms.
 John Epps operated the forge until 1802, when his son John Junior took over.
 John Epps Senior passed away in 1816.

 In April 1806, John Epps Junior married Mary Ransley, who was the sister of William and James Ransley, both hanged in Maidstone in 1800 for highway robbery, and the cousin of George Ransley, who later led the infamous Aldington gang of smugglers.
-John Epps Senior and Junior were known to have participated in brewing ales, and at one time, the house may have operated as an unlicensed "tap."
+John Epps, Senior and Junior, were known to have brewed ales, and at one time, the house may have operated as an unlicensed "tap."

 In 1828, John Epps Junior sold the house and forge to William Prebble, a farrier and beer seller, who was granted a license to sell ales and ciders in Mersham in 1829, naming the establishment the "Farriers Arms."
 In its early years as an inn, it was reported that the upstairs was used as a brothel.